mcfarlander/sblogic/README.md

 # Weblogic
 Weblogic is a J2EE server from Oracle.
 As of mid-2021, the free version is 14.1.1.
+An Oracle user account is needed to download the jar that will install the server.
 It can be installed locally.
 Once that is accomplished, create a new domain for use with this project.

+Use the generic (largest) of the downloads.
+This will include the server, tools and example domains.
+Run the install from the command line like java -jar install_jar.jar.

+From within eclipse, create your domain.
+When setting up the server, run the domain setup wizard.

 The project is maven-enabled.
 Use the build process to package a WAR.
 This can be deployed separately.
 From Eclipse, deploy as a **virtual application**.
+See the screen capture of the deployment.

 By conventions, the tomcat-starter should be commented out in the pom.
 This will create an odd warning that "wsservercontainer cannot be cast to